‘The Young And The Restless’ Spoilers: Victoria Refuses To Marry JT, Victor Amazes His Family

 Victoria drops a bomb for JT

 Mac has tried to warn Victoria against JT, but Vikki’s not having any of it.
 On Monday, Mac asks Sharon (Sharon Case) if she’s close to Victoria because she’s concerned about JT being abusive.
 While Sharon sort of dismissed Mac by telling her she should go home to her kids, Sharon tries to talk to Victoria.
 Victoria assures her she will not let any man abuse her.
-Sharon also suggests she should try to undergo a relationship counseling, according to The Young and the Restless spoilers via Soaps.com.
+Sharon also suggests she should try to undergo relationship counseling, according to The Young and the Restless spoilers via Soaps.com.

 Victoria has been giving it a thought herself and she’s seen some red flags herself.
 So when JT comes home and updates her about Mac agreeing to sign the divorce papers, she drops him a bomb and tells him, “I can’t marry you, JT.”